 Multiple independent labs conduct research in this facility.
 For more information on projects, please contact the appropriate individual listed in the Labs & Contacts tab below for the particular research question of interest.

-The Ecological Genomics Core is equipped for many modern molecular analyses, including robotic DNA isolation, PCR, gel electrophoresis, cloning, quantitative PCR, DNA shearing, and the equipment needed for library preparation for high throughput sequencing.
+The Ecological Genomics Core is equipped for modern molecular analyses, including robotic DNA isolation, PCR, gel electrophoresis, cloning, quantitative PCR, DNA shearing, and the equipment needed for library preparation for high throughput sequencing.
 The laboratory facility has dedicated spaces for RNA, pre-PCR, and post-PCR molecular work along with two sterile workspaces.
 Some key pieces of equipment include:

 - DNA and RNA Isolation: Qiagen BioSprint, Qiagen TissueLyser (x2)